sgarcia-dev/just-jotit-react/README.md

 # Just Jotit

-An sample React/Redux application built to serve as an example of how a fully functioning app would work.
+An sample React/Redux note keeping application built to serve as an example of how a fully functioning app would work.
+Based on my original FullStack app built with Node/Express/Mongo/jQuery, [Just-Jotit](https://github.com/sgarcia-dev/just-jotit).
 Since there is no back-end yet, you it uses a fake API to simulate calls, but it has a fully functional async actions, and even JWT authentication.
 You can find a live version of it [here](https://just-jotit-react.heroku.com).

 ## How to download and run